dvdbisong/dvdbisong.github.io/gcp-ml-seminar/pandas.md

 4  False             True
 ```

-However, if we want a single answer (i.e., either `True` or `False`) to report if there is a missing data in the dataframe, we will first convert the DataFrame to a NumPy array and use the function `any()`.
+However, if we want a single answer (i.e., either `True` or `False`) to report if there is a missing data in the data frame, we will first convert the DataFrame to a NumPy array and use the function `any()`.

 The `any` function returns `True` when at least one of the elements in the dataset is `True`.
 In this case, `isnull()` returns a DataFrame of booleans where `True` designates a cell with a missing value.